 Postpartum Mood and Anxiety Disorders

-My area of clinical focus is on mothers and parents transitioning to parenthood.
+I have a particular interest in working with mothers and parents transitioning to parenthood.
 The current estimates are that between 1 in 5 to 1 in 7 mothers experience postpartum depression and anxiety.
-It is the most common complication from childbirth and yet it is frequently inadequately screened for and connecting new parents to mental health resources often falls through the cracks.
+It is the most common complication of childbirth and yet it is frequently inadequately screened for.
+Connecting new parents to mental health resources often falls through the cracks during a time when life has been turned upside down and the demands are greater than virtually any other season of life.
 My hope is to link with a client and their family as early as possible since depression and anxiety can be incredibly acute.
-Getting connected during a time when life has been turned upside down and the demands are greater than virtually any other season of life is so important.
 I also work with fathers and partners adjusting to parenthood as well as women who have suffered pregnancy and infant loss, difficulty conceiving, and traumatic birth.

 Specializations and Trainings

 Perinatal Mood & Anxiety Disorder, Components of Care Training, Postpartum Support International (2020)

 Assessing and Treating Perinatal Mood and Anxiety Disorders, American Counseling Association (2018)

 Transforming Trauma: Using the AEDP Therapist's Bold, Embodied Presence, Cape Cod Institute (2018)

 How to Apply Mindfulness to Clinical Work, National Institute for the Clinical Application of Behavioral Medicine (2018)

 Ecosystemic Structural Family Therapy Workshop, The Center for Family Based Training (2015)